rharriso/bower-rails/README.md

 bower-rails
 ===========

-rake tasks for bower on rails.
-Dependency file is bower.json in Rails root dir.
+Bower support for Rails projects.
+Dependency file is bower.json in Rails root dir or Bowerfile if you use DSL.
+Check out Changelog.md for the latest changes and releases.

 **Requirements**